nataphilips/tablesurfing/docs/description.md

 11. Host can accept or decline a request.
 12. Guest can view a specific listing.
 13. Guest can book a space.
-14. Guest can post gifs.
-15. Guest can delete gifs.

 ## Optional Features